 Mississippi Valley State University (MVSU), as required by federal regulations, has developed standards of Satisfactory Academic Progress (SAP) for Financial Aid as it relates to eligibility to receive federal student aid funds, including grants, loans, and work-study, state aid, and university scholarships.
-A student's progress is measured each academic year at the end of the Spring semester.
+A student's progress is measured each academic year at the end of the Spring semester or after the completion of 2 full term semesters.

-The University's SAP Policy is cumulative measuring a students' progress based on two standards:

-Qualitative Standard (GPA) and Quantitative Standard (PACE)
+The University's SAP Policy is cumulative measuring a students' progress based on two standards: Qualitative Standard (GPA) and Quantitative Standard (PACE)